-Malpractice Insurance: Individual Student Malpractice Insurance is no longer required as it is now provided by CUNY.
+Malpractice Insurance: Individual Student Malpractice Insurance is not required.
+Students are protected under CUNY's Insurance coverage.

-CPR Certification: Students in clinical nursing courses must obtain CPR certification (BLS/AED and provide documentation of this to the Nursing Department (MAC 401) prior to registration.
+CPR Certification: Students in clinical nursing courses must obtain American Heart Association (AHA) CPR certification (BLS/AED) and provide documentation of this to the Nursing Department (MAC 401) prior to registration.
 Information on obtaining CPR certification is available in the Nursing Department Office, MAC 401.

 This information must be submitted each semester (by July 15 for the Fall semester and by January 15 for the Spring semester) in order to attend clinical experiences.
 If a student does not comply and misses clinical, it will be counted as an absence.
-Clinical absence in excess of one full clinical day in the twelve-week semester and one-half clinical day in the six week semester will result in a course failure.